Asymptotic behaviour methods for the Heat Equation. Convergence to the Gaussian: Asymptotic convergence to the Gaussian via representation

 {\bf Remark}.
 In the general conditions of Theorem \ref{main.convthm} we still obtain convergence, but we no longer obtain a rate.
 In fact, we show next that no convergence speed can be found without further information on the data other than integrability of $ u_0 $.

 \hiddensubsection{No explicit rates for general data.
 Counterexample}

-Let us explain how the lack of a rate for the whole class of $L^1$ functions is proved.
-Given any decreasing and positive rate function $\phi$ such that $\phi(t)\to 0$ as $t\to\infty$ we construct a modification of the Gaussian kernel that produces a solution with the same mass $M=1$ that satisfies the formula
+Let us explain how the lack of a rate for the whole class of $L^1$ functions is shown.
+Given any decreasing and positive rate function $\phi$ such that $\phi(t)\to 0$ as $t\to\infty$ we construct a modification of the Gaussian kernel that produces a solution with the same mass $M=1$ and such that it satisfies a lower bound for the error of the form